 take his secret to the grave as some would have us naively believe.
 On

 the contrary, he ingeniously enciphered the answer in the score itself.
 When found

 the solution would be "unguessed" because it would be revealed by means of the

 composer’s principal form of amusement: Cryptanalysis.

 To crack Elgar’s music cipher, it was first necessary to find the key to unlock it.
 With the discovery of Ein feste Burg as the covert Principal theme, that key was found.
-The next step was to find the lock, insert the key, and unlock the contents of Elgar's mysterious 'dark saying' or hidden message.
-Instead of working my way from start to finish, I followed Jacobi's advice, "Invert, invert, always invert."
+The next step was to find the lock, insert the key, and unlock the contents of Elgar's mysterious dark saying or hidden message.
+Instead of working from start to finish, my counter intuitive approach entailed working from back to front in the spirit of Jacobi's advice, "Invert, invert, always invert."

-But where was the lock, the location of the musical enigma cipher?
-The first six measures of the Enigma theme seemed like the most obvious place to begin my search for the cipher principally because of the odd placement of a double bar at the end of measure 6.
-A sound file of the above melodic mapping is available on YouTube.
+Where was the lock, the location of the musical enigma cipher?
+The first six measures of the Enigma Theme seemed like the most obvious place to begin my search for the cipher principally because of the odd placement of a double bar at the end of measure 6.
 A double bar is commonly used to denote the end of a composition or a section within it, but neither is the case with measure six.
-The Enigma Theme is 17 measures in length, and the placement of a double bar so close to the beginning is incredibly conspicuous.
+The Enigma Theme is 19 measures in length, and the placement of a double bar so close to the beginning is incredibly conspicuous.
 I reasoned this unusually placed double bar demarcated the section of the score containing Elgar’s musical cipher starting with measure one and terminating at the end of measure six.
 Ein feste Burg is the key, and measures one through six form the lock.

 Elgar’s six-bar phrase is achieved by the characteristic four-note grouping, repeated six times with its reversible rhythm of two quavers and two crotchets.
 This strongly suggests the cryptological technique of disguising word-lengths in ciphers by arranging letters in regular patterns.